 As an Africa educated, I was irritated that apparently, so many people are still so incredibly ignorant about Africa.
 Also among educated people like this professor.
 Still, the same people are so eager to tell Africans what their problems are and what they shall do.

 The headline also triggered me.
 If you have to emphasise your words, that means your argumentation might be weak.
-The written equivalent to when you raise your voice instead of improving your argumentation.
+The written equivalent of when you raise your voice instead of improving your argumentation.

 But let’s start with the facts, the fertility rate has fallen in almost every single East African country.
 In Kenya, the fertility rate has been cut in more than half since 1960.
 In 1960, the average woman got 8 children, today, she gets less than 4.
 In the major cities, some women get less than 1.5 children per woman.
 The same trends are observable in countries such as Ethiopia, Tanzania, Uganda, Zimbabwe, Rwanda and Mozambique, and several other African countries.